 What Happens When You Run `uv run`

-In a project, that setup involves finding pyproject.toml, choosing a Python interpreter, creating or reusing .venv, checking the lockfile, and syncing packages.
+That setup involves finding your project, choosing a Python interpreter, creating or reusing a virtual environment, checking the lockfile, and syncing packages.
 Each step short-circuits if the work is already done, which is why uv run feels instant on repeated invocations but takes longer the first time.

 That sequence explains most uv run surprises: unexpected downloads, new virtual environments, and lockfile changes you didn’t ask for.